-M. Portevin considers, in very great detail, the phenomena of welding, applying to each the known haws of metallurgy and illustrating each application.
+M. Portevin considers, in very great detail, the phenomena of welding, applying to each the known laws of metallurgy and illustrating each application.
 Autogenous welding is defined as a process by which local fusion, and usually addition of identical or similar metal, produces metallic continuity in a joint, in such a way as to realize, as far as possible, complete homogeneity of the useful properties of the material.
-The local fusion has three effects-the "casting" of the weld metal, the heat-treatment of the neighbouring parent metal, and metallurgical reactions with surrounding media (atmosphere, slag, &c.).
+The local fusion has three effects-the metallurgical reactions with surrounding media (atmosphere, slag, &c.).
 The influence of these effects on chemical composition, physico-chemical constitution, structure, and internal stress, is discussed in order to arrive at a definition of weldability.
-An expression, $C \times H$ , is deduced for the coefficient of weldability, where C is a function of the soundness of the joint, and H is a function of its homogeneity.-H. W. G. HIGNET.
+An expression $C \times H$ , is deduced for the coefficient of weldability, where C is a function of the soundness of the joint, and H is a function of its homogeneity.-H. W. G. HIGNETT.